navidcy/ATOC30006-demos/README.md

 Contents:

 * `twodimensional_turbulence_tracer.jl`: two-dimensional turbulence and a passive tracer.
-Change `GPU()` to `CPU()` if you are running this on a device that does not have an Nvidia GPU.
+Change the positional argument `GPU()` to `CPU()` in the grid constructor, if you are running this on a device that does not have an Nvidia GPU.
 If running on CPU, then consider reducing the resolution from 1024 to 128 to begin with.